sacha-l/poof/README.md

 - Users generate their own proofs offchain.
 - Contract contains the correct verifying key (VK) and wasn't tampered with.
 - Prover and verifier must agree on the exact circuit logic, its for the application-specifc business logic to define how incentives can be best aligned.
+- Verification key is a fixed size

 ##  Challenges
-- needing to use an allocator in the rust contrat to verify the proof
+- Needing to use an allocator in the Rust contract
-- global allocator would make it possible for any inputs
-- however without it we cannot expect variable proof sizes or keys. /Your use case is fixed-circuit (same verifying key forever).
 - Even a dummy allocator (like one returning null_mut()) will not work, because the PVM trap system interprets any such call as undefined memory behavior, and your contract gets ContractTrapped.
-- All deserialization, proof verification, and cryptographic work must not allocate at runtime.
+- All deserialization, proof verification, and cryptographic work must not allocate at runtime

 ## CLI